 The Narváez Expedition was a spectacular disaster.
 After stranding themselves in Florida, without their ships, Narváez and his men built some small boats, in which they were going to attempt to skirt the Gulf coast all the way to Pánuco.
 They ended up shipwrecked on the Texas coast.
 Only four of the castaways managed to return to Spanish civilization.
 These men spent seven years living with the natives of present-day Texas, and they trekked across hundreds of miles of it on foot.
 One of these "four ragged castaways," as history calls them, was Narváez's second-in-command, Álvar Núñez Cabeza de Vaca.
 Cabeza de Vaca's published account of his travels through Florida and Texas is the only surviving first-hand record of the expedition.
 It is also the earliest written history of Texas, left by one of the first Europeans to set foot upon its soil.

 Born in Spain in 1470, Pánfilo de Narváez came to Jamaica as a soldier in 1509 or 1510.
 In 1511, he aided Diego Velázquez de Cuéllar in the conquest of Cuba.
 In 1520, Velázquez sent him to Mexico with an army of 1,400 men to oust his former protege, Hernán Cortés.
 Velázquez had sent Cortés to conquer Mexico as a territory of Cuba, but Cortés double-crossed him by declaring it to be under the direct rule of Spain.
 Even though Narváez's forces vastly outnumbered Cortés's, Cortés nevertheless outmaneuvered him and captured him after a battle in which Narváez lost an eye.
 Many of Narváez's men left him and joined Cortés.
-Narváez spent two years under arrest in Mexico, then he was departed to Spain.
+Narváez spent 3½ years in prison.
+After Cortés released him, he went to Spain.
 He was 56 or 57 when he was appointed governor of Florida.

 Álvar Núñez Cabeza de Vaca1 was born into a noble family in Spain in approximately 1490.
 He joined the army, serving with distinction in Spain, the Canary Islands, and Italy.
 He does not appear to have any command experience before being appointed as an officer of the Narváez Expedition at around age 37.
 His letter of appointment is dated February 15, 1527.
 He had two titles, the most important of which was treasurer of the expedition.
 As such, he was responsible for collecting taxes, rents, and fines, paying the officers' salaries, and sending gold back to Spain.
 He was also the master-at-arms, meaning he had the authority to place people under arrest.
 He was the highest-ranking officer below Narváez, and functioned as his second-in-command.
 When the expedition was on the move, Cabeza de Vaca was usually in front, while Narváez was in the rear.
 When the expedition was stopped, Narváez typically had Cabeza de Vaca lead a party to scout ahead or take care of a specific task while he stayed with the main fleet or army.